Our school can help with enrolment queries throughout the year.

 Cheltenham Girls’ High School Enrolment Policy

 Our school enrolment policy has been developed with the agreement of the Principal, parents and the Director of Public Education.
-Our policy can be viewed here (PDF 286KB) and is reviewed each year by the enrolment panel.
+It is reviewed annually by the Cheltenham Girls' Enrolment Panel.
+The Cheltenham Girls' High School Enrolment Policy is located HERE.
+It can also be viewed on our Policy Library Page.

 False or Misleading Enrolment Information or Practices